Large and Deep Factor Models

-where $x \in \R^d$ is the input vector of {\it raw characteristics} and $W_k\in \R^d$ are {\it random weights}, while $\phi(x)$ is a non-linear {\it activation function.} The non-linear functions $\phi(x'W_k)$ are known as {\it random features}.
-As \citep{didisheim2023complexity} explain, a random feature model \eqref{dd1} is equivalent to a {\it shallow, one hidden layer neural network,} with $\theta_k$ being the weights of the output layer, where the weights $W_k$ of the hidden layer are untrained (that is, they are kept constant and are not optimized upon).
-See, Figure~\ref{fig:shallow_layer}.
+where $x \in \R^d$ denotes the vector of raw characteristics, $W_k\in \R^d$ are randomly drawn weights, and $\phi(\cdot)$ is a nonlinear activation function.
+The nonlinear functions $\phi(x'W_k)$ are referred to as random features.
+As explained in \citep{didisheim2024apt}, the specification in \eqref{dd1} is equivalent to a shallow, single-hidden-layer neural network in which the output-layer weights $\theta_k$ are estimated, while the hidden-layer weights $W_k$ are held fixed and not optimized.
+Figure~\ref{fig:shallow_layer} provides a schematic illustration.

-The linearity of the function family \eqref{dd1} implies that the optimization problem \eqref{main-1} admits a unique, closed-form solution that can be expressed in terms of characteristics-managed portfolios (factors).
-Namely, defining the vector of factor returns $F_{t+1}\ =\ (F_{k,t+1})_{k=1}^P$ with
+The linearity of the function family in \eqref{dd1} implies that the optimization problem in \eqref{main-1} admits a unique closed-form solution.
+Moreover, this solution can be expressed in terms of characteristics-managed portfolios, or factors.
+Specifically, defining the vector of factor returns $F_{t+1}\ =\ (F_{k,t+1})_{k=1}^P$ with

 we can rewrite the SDF as a factor portfolio,